-For many people, the process of dying is beset with fear, and today, death is excluded from daily life.
-Few die at home surrounded by their family.
-Many people reach adulthood without ever having seen someone who has died.
+For many people, the process of dying is surrounded by fear.
+In our time, death is often kept apart from daily life: few die at home among their family, and many reach adulthood without ever having seen someone who has died.

 Why hold Rituals around Dying?

-Just as a person’s birth is a sacred moment requiring human assistance, so, too, is a person’s death.
-For this assistance to be meaningful, it requires special knowledge and skill.
+Just as birth is a sacred moment requiring skilled human assistance, so too is death.
+For such assistance to be meaningful, it needs both knowledge and devotion.

-The sacramental activities for the dying are more than mere customs.
-They provide real assistance, much like midwifery, by relating directly to the ongoing transition.
-They are performed by the priest, who is empowered for such activities through ordination.
+The sacramental acts surrounding dying are more than customs or comforts; they offer real spiritual help, directly supporting this transition.
+They are performed by the priest, who is empowered for such service through ordination.

 The Services Accompanying Dying

-The care of The Christian Community as death approaches can include:
+The pastoral care of The Christian Community around death may include:

 After death:

-• The Departing Blessing, to mark the closing of the coffin after the wake.
+- The Departing Blessing – marking the closing of the coffin after the wake

-• The Act of Consecration of Man for the deceased
+- The Act of Consecration of Man for One Who Has Died

 Confession and Communion – Affirming and Letting Go in One